mscwilson/curriculum-vitae/README.md

-I'm a junior backend developer who loves technical challenges and being organised.
+I'm a junior backend developer and [Makers](https://makers.tech) graduate who loves technical challenges and being organised.
 My background is in academic cell biology; I realised that my favourite aspect of science was the technical problem-solving, and chose to move into coding to learn about a new set of problems.
 From the laboratory, I'm used to independent learning and working, creative thinking, and being part of a team.
 Blogging about my coding journey has given me a way to share my excitement about the new things I'm learning (e.g. [dependency injection](https://www.mirandawilson.tech/blog/2021/03/13/bank-gilded-rose/), or [setting up ActiveRecord](https://www.mirandawilson.tech/blog/2021/02/01/walkthrough-chitter-orm/)).
 I'm strongly motivated by the satisfaction of a job well done, especially if it involves making something.

 ## Projects